Tunisia World Cup Fixtures, Squad, Group, Guide - World Soccer

 Tunisia World Cup Friendlies

-Tunisia played against Iran on the 23rd of March and won 1-0. four days later they beat Costa Rica by the same margin.
-Next on the 28th of May they will play Portugal, before playing Turkey and then Spain on the 1st and 9th of June.
+Tunisia played against Iran on the 23rd of March and won 1-0.
+Four days later they beat Costa Rica by the same margin.
+Two draws followed against Portugal and Turkey, both 2-2.
+Their final matchup was against Spain and they lost 1-0.

 - 23rd March – Iran (won 1-0)